KARNATISAITHARUN/documentation/using-ocular/common-queries/dependency-analysis.md

 # Analyzing Dependencies

 This tutorial describes using ShiftLeft Ocular to analyze application dependencies.
-It uses the [HelloShiftLeft](../../introduction/helloshiftleft.md) sample application to illustrate the steps and results.
+It uses [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, to illustrate the steps and results.

 To understand what the HelloShiftLeft application depends on (internal packages as well as external open-source dependencies), use the following Code Property Graph (CPG) query in the ShiftLeft Ocular shell: